CAS-CS/cas-cs.github.io/Lectures/IOT/LinuxCommands accessing network, files and hardware.md

 - `--limit-rate=<RATE>`: Limit the download rate to the specified value.
 - `--header=<HEADER>`: Add a custom header to the request.

-These are just a few commonly used options.
-The `wget` command provides many more options and functionalities.
-You can refer to the `wget` documentation (`man wget`) for a complete list of options and their detailed descriptions.

 **Examples:**